fastify/website/docs/Guides/Getting-Started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Hello!
-Thank you for checking out Fastify!<br/>
+Thank you for checking out Fastify!

 This document aims to be a gentle introduction to the framework and its features.
-It is an elementary preface with examples and links to other parts of the documentation.<br/>
+It is an elementary preface with examples and links to other parts of the documentation.

 Let's start!

 ### Install